duck2469/wiiu-forwarder-icons/README.md

 # wiiu-forwarder-icons
 Icons for custom forwarder for WiiU to VWii boot

+What I have:
+- Mame
+- N64
+- PS1/PSX

 # How do I make a forwarder?

 Here's a full Youtube guide here: https://youtu.be/S3117EgWT5M